 - The labeling of the skis is not mandatory.
 Exchange of only one ski is permitted during the race.
 Exchange of both skis will lead to disqualification.

-- Unofficial results will be constantly updated on the information board in the finish area, on the Internet website www.tartumaraton.ee and will be also issued on Monday after the race in newspaper Postimees.
-The Official Results will be issued by 22.02.2019 at 17:00 on the website www.tartumaraton.ee.
+- Unofficial results will be constantly updated on the information board in the finish area and on the Internet website www.tartumaraton.ee and will be also issued on Monday after the race in newspaper Postimees.
+The Official Results will be issued on Friday after the race at 17:00 on the website www.tartumaraton.ee.

 - Transportation.
 The organizers recommend using special shuttle buses for transport from Tartu and the Finish car park in Elva to the Start location on the morning of the marathon day.
-The tickets for buses heading to the Start locations are only available from pre-sale.
+A seat on a special bus heading to the Start location is only guaranteed with a ticket purchased from pre-sale.
 After the marathon, special shuttle buses are available for travelling from the Finish Location to Tartu and the Start car parks.
 The special shuttle buses are available for a fee of 4 €, if purchased from pre-sale, and 6 € from buses.
 The pre-sale of bus tickets is performed at the Race Centre.
 The bus schedules of the shuttle buses are published on the Club’s website by no later than 2 weeks prior to the race.

 - Traffic restrictions.
 Parking and stopping areas at the service stations are marked with temporary traffic signs, ignoring of which will lead to traffic fines.
 Stopping in restricted areas and feeding FMC athletes is only allowed with special permits.